sheikhimtiaz/my-bank-apis/README.md

 * Update the application.properties file with your postgres database name, username and password
 * Create three tables with the commands from schema.sql
-* Make sure that you have a rabbitmq server running and configured in application.properties (default is localhost:5671)
+* Make sure that you have a rabbitmq server running and configured in application.properties (default is localhost:5672).
+RabbitMQ should have a direct exchange named “bank-user” with routing-key “account” to the queue “bank-user-account” and routing-key “transaction” to the queue “bank-user-transaction”.

 -------------------
 ### Tech stack: